Prescription Drug Abuse Hotlines

-Top 5 Prescription Drug Help and Recovery Hotlines
+Which Are The Top 5 Prescription Drug Abuse Helplines and Recovery Hotlines?

 When you need someone to listen to you or support you through a troubled time or crisis situation. call a hotline!
 Hotline staff can help you sort through your addiction treatment options and find a rehab center that specializes in medication abuse treatment.
 Plus, you can count on trusted helplines 24/7.
 They are there when you are ready to take the next step.

-HOTLINE #1: Call 1-888-820-6867 to talk about your concern about prescription drugs.
+HOTLINE #1: Call us to talk about your concern about prescription drugs.
 This helpline is accessible 24/7 and gives you the chance to find a recovery program suited to your individual needs.

 HOTLINE #2: In cases of drug poisoning immediately call The Poison Control Help Line at 1-800-222-1222.
 You will speak with a poison expert who can assess the overdose risk and advise you on what you should do next.
 Prescription drug intoxication can be reversed with the timely administration of medicines and medical care.

 HOTLINE #3: National Suicide Prevention Lifeline 800-273-TALK (8255) offers a round-the-clock, toll-free, and confidential support for individuals in distress.
 Trained professionals at this lifeline can help you contact the nearest available suicide prevention and mental health service provider.